SumitWadekar/miniproj/README.md

 3. Morck, Randall, Andrei Shleifer, and Robert W. Vishny.
 (1990).
 "The Stock Market and Investment: Is the Market a Sideshow?".
 Brookings Papers on Economic Activity, 2:1990, pp. 157-215

 Name:
-Name of member 1: Aradhya  Shetty
+1: Aradhya  Shetty

-Name of member 2: Anurag Singh
+2: Anurag Singh

-Name of member 3: Sumit Wadekar
+3: Sumit Wadekar